Our Clinical Services

 We look forward to your visit at the Adult Disability Medical Healthcare, where we provide comprehensive care for teens and adults with developmental disabilities.

-INTAKE: Entry point is a phone call to Clinic Director/Executive Director.
-This telephone interview provides us with basic patient and family information.
-Once this is completed, the new patient packet is sent to the family.
+INTAKE: Entry point is an email to our Clinic Director/Executive Director, Janice Nodvin, email@example.com Please include your phone number.
+A telephone interview will be conducted to provide us with basic patient and family information.
+Once this is completed, the new patient packet will be sent to the family.

 NEW PATIENT PACKET: A packet of patient forms is sent to the family.
 We ask that this be completed and returned to us as soon as possible to complete the intake process.
 Once the packet is reviewed, an appointment slot is provided.
 No patient is scheduled until the new patient forms are returned and reviewed.